amarjit-paul/cloud-project-no-2-/README.md

-# cloud-project-no-2-
-Highly secure , scalable web server created under aws resources
+# Highly secure and scalable web server

 Innovation alwasy starts with some sorts of issues .
 Its been done to reduce the pain for someone .